 I grew up in Kenya since my parents lived as ex-pats for much of their adult life.
 So I know first hand that Kenya and Tanzania are both amazing places to visit.

-For a traveler that has not been to either country, I would recommend visiting both, despite my bias towards Kenya.
+For a traveler that has not been to either country and is wondering is Tanzania better than Kenya, I would recommend visiting both.
 While there is a lot of similarity, both offer unforgettable experiences unique to the culture.

 By Jyoti Baid of A Story At Every Corner